NHA Annual Meeting and Humanities Advocacy Day

 Last year’s advocacy resources will be useful for first-time advocates interested in better understanding the resources provided for Humanities Advocacy Day.

 The National Federation of Advanced Information Services (NFAIS) will hold its Humanities Roundtable at the Washington Court Hotel on Sunday, March 11, from 11:00 am to 5:00 pm.
-We encourage all NHA Annual Meeting attendees who are interested to join.
+We encourage all NHA Annual Meeting attendees who are interested to attend.
 The theme of this year’s roundtable is “Meeting the Needs of Humanities Librarians.”
 The roundtable program will end shortly before NHA’s annual meeting begins.